Phillies power through the wind and rain for another tight win over Mets

 Realmuto added a two-out RBI hit in the seventh inning.
 Gregory Soto handled the eighth and Jose Alvarado recorded a 1-2-3 save.

+“The moment doesn’t affect him," Thomson said of Alvarado.
+“He has been getting some save opportunities just because of the fact that that pocket has come up, and maybe (Craig) Kimbrel’s pocket has come up in the eighth inning. … His stuff is back; the cutter is back.
+His strike-throwing ability is back.

+“So we have a lot of confidence in him right now.
+We’ve just got to make sure that what’s gone on with his arm this year doesn’t come back.”

-Phillies manager Rob Thomson said pregame that he plans to flip Wheeler and Taijuan Walker in the rotation for their final starts of the regular season.
+Thomson said pregame that he plans to flip Wheeler and Taijuan Walker in the rotation for their final starts of the regular season.
+That would line Wheeler up to start Game 1 of the NL wild card series.

 Weather permitting, the Phillies will go for a four-game sweep Sunday afternoon.
 Cristopher Sanchez is set to start against Jose Butto.